faughnn/YouTuber/README.md

    # Required for AI analysis
    export GEMINI_API_KEY="your_gemini_api_key"

-   # Optional for better TTS diarization
+   # Required for TTS diarization
    export HuggingFaceToken="your_hf_token"

    # Optional for premium TTS